-The Chief Finance Officer will submit the Prudential Indicators and the Treasury Strategy Statement (including Annual Investment Strategy) and report on the projected borrowing and investment strategy and activity for the forthcoming financial year to the Cabinet before the start of the year.
+The Chief Finance Officer will submit the Prudential Indicators and the Treasury Management Strategy and report on the projected borrowing and investment strategy and activity for the forthcoming financial year to the Cabinet before the start of the year.

 The Annual Treasury Report will be prepared as soon as practicable after the financial year end and, in all cases, before the end of September.